How to Rename Your Windows 11 Computer

 };

-Restart your computer, and it should boot up with your provided name.
+Please restart your computer, and it should boot up using the name you provided.

 Rename PC via PowerShell

 Another way to rename Windows 11 computers is via PowerShell.
-Use the search feature and search for PowerShell.
+Use the search feature to search for PowerShell.
 Then right-click PowerShell and select Run as administrator.

 When PowerShell opens, run the commands below to rename your computer.